 The best option though is to make or buy a simple dust extraction system.
 It doesn't take long and when it is done, then it is done forever and keeps you healthy.

 The vast majority of users will never need this at all, so feel free to skip this part if it doesn't apply.
 If you plan on doing a lot of sawing, planing or drilling in any type of confined space, then please give serious consideration to setting up a simple dust extraction system.

-I eventually got around to doing this but it was one of those jobs that I put off for a very long time.
-When I did finally get it done, it made a huge difference to the overall speed and cleanliness of my work.
+Take a bit of time and do this as it can be one of those jobs that you put off for a very long time.
+When you do get it done, it will make a huge difference to the overall speed and cleanliness of your work and working area.

-If you use the bag that is usually provided, then this will remove about 75% of the dust that is created.
+If you use the bag that is usually provided, then this will remove about 70-75% of the dust that is created.
 It is almost impossible to remove it all.
-As I said earlier, you do have the inconvenience of both attaching the bag, than you have to remove it, empty it and attach it again.
+As we mentioned earlier, you do have the inconvenience of both attaching the bag, than you have to remove it, empty it and attach it again.